Cholistan Desert: Terracotta

 The Indus civilization was one of the earliest centres of pottery, and thus the pottery of Cholistan has a long history.
 Local soil is very fine and suitable for making pottery.
 The fineness of the earth can be observed on the Kacha houses which are actually plastered with mud but look like they have been white washed.
-The chief Cholistani ceramic articles are their surahies, piyalas, and glasses, remarkable for their lightness and fine finishing.
+The chief Cholistani ceramic articles are their sarahies (jugs), piyalas (cups), and glasses, remarkable for their lightness and fine finishing.

 In earlier times, only the art of pottery and terracotta developed, but from the seventh century onwards, a large number of temples and images were also built on account of the intensified religious passions and the accumulation of wealth in cities.